I think most online business owners would agree with me when I say:

 <a href="#"><button class="btn btn-hg btn-primary btn-enroll">Get a free trial</button></a>

-Do this by toggling into HTML mode and substituting your lecture link for the # symbol inside the quote marks.
+Do this by toggling into HTML mode and substituting your lesson link for the # symbol inside the quote marks.
 Again, click Save when done.

 5. Preview the sales page again to see your button and make sure the link is working properly.